cocos/cocos-docs/source/en/components/pageview.md

 ## Detailed explanation

-The PageView component must have the specified content node to work£¬Each child node in content is a separate page£¬The size of each page is the size of the PageView node£¬The operation effect is divided into two kinds£ºThe first type: slow sliding, by dragging the page in the view to reach the specified ScrollThreshold value (the value is the percentage of page size) after the release will automatically slide to the next page.
+The PageView component must have the specified content node to work, Each child node in content is a separate page, The size of each page is the size of the PageView node, The operation effect is divided into two kinds: The first type: slow sliding, by dragging the page in the view to reach the specified ScrollThreshold value (the value is the percentage of page size) after the release will automatically slide to the next page.
 The second: fast sliding, fast to a direction to drag, automatically slide the next page, each slide up to only one page.

 Usually a PageView node tree as shown below: